nickmmark/two-factor-entropy/README.md

 ## results

 ### experiment 1 -
-I used the 35 most recent 2FA codes for my work outlook account and compared against 10,000 randomnly generated 6 digit codes
+I used the 35 most recent 2FA codes from my work outlook account and compared against 10,000 randomnly generated 6 digit codes

 | Category  | n |  mean entropy | SD entropy |
 | ----- | ------ | ------ | ------ |
 | 2FA  | 35  |2.072721 | 0.3163435 |
 | Random  | 10000  | 2.124127	| 0.3102022 |

-I compared these two groups using a two-tailed t-test
+I compared these two groups using a Welch two sample t-test, and calculated 'p-value = 0.4143'
+Conclusion: this is not a significant difference

 ## references: